Descriptive Essay

 Writing the essay, polishing the essay, outline for a descriptive essay, expert q&a.

 This article was co-authored by Jake Adams .
 Jake Adams is an academic tutor and the owner of Simplifi EDU, a Santa Monica, California based online tutoring business offering learning resources and online tutors for academic subjects K-College, SAT & ACT prep, and college admissions applications.
 With over 14 years of professional tutoring experience, Jake is dedicated to providing his clients the very best online tutoring experience and access to a network of excellent undergraduate and graduate-level tutors from top colleges all over the nation.
 Jake holds a BS in International Business and Marketing from Pepperdine University.
+There are 9 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 1,530,393 times.
+This article has been viewed 1,533,498 times.

 A good descriptive essay creates a vivid picture of the topic in the reader’s mind.
 You may need to write a descriptive essay as a class assignment or you may decide to write one as a fun writing challenge.
 Start by brainstorming ideas for the essay.
 Then, outline and write the essay using vivid sensory details and strong descriptions.
 Always polish your essay and proofread it so it is at its best.